sdncoder/sdncoder.github.io/wiki/ansible_methodology.md

-## BNE Ansible and Python
+## Team Ansible Methodology
-Playbooks and scripts for network automation, standardization, and operations.
+Why we use Ansible the way we do.

 ## Table of contents
 * [General Info](#general-info)
 * [BNE Ansible Deployment](#bne-ansible-deployment)